atelechev/astrocadre/doc/follow-up.md

 * Current position of the Sun and of the Moon (probably, the planets also) - new layer
 * Messier objects layer

+* Theme extensions (config through JSON theme definition):
+  * configurable step for coordinate lines
+  *

 #### Low priority improvements for POC

 * S-N direction arrow
 * theme definition: pre-defined star magnitudes shown
-* 'night' and 'exoplorer' themes
+* 'exoplorer' theme
 * star colors depending on their class/temperature
 * show the name of the constellation or another significant object that is most close to the center of the viewport